OpenDataScotland/jkan/_datasets/public+health+scotland-annual+outpatient+activity.md

   does not contain residence information.
-ISD(S)1 also does not record information on the deprivation, age or sex of patients.\r\n\r\nA variety of operations are carried out in NHSScotland and, increasingly, less complex procedures are undertaken in an outpatient setting.
-For further information on these procedures, see the <a href="https://www.publichealthscotland.scot/publications/acute-hospital-activity-and-nhs-beds-information-annual/">Operations/Procedures</a>
-  section of the Public Health Scotland website.\r\n\r\nFurther information on hospital activity can be found in the <a href="https://www.publichealthscotland.scot/publications/acute-hospital-activity-and-nhs-beds-information-annual/">recent annual publication</a>. \r\n\r\nThe date of the next release can be found on our list of forthcoming publications https://beta.isdscotland.org/forthcoming-publications/\r\n</p>
+ISD(S)1 also does not record information on the deprivation, age or sex of patients.\r\n\r\nA variety of operations are carried out in NHSScotland and, increasingly, less complex procedures are undertaken in an outpatient setting.\r\n\r\nFurther information on hospital activity can be found in the <a href="https://www.publichealthscotland.scot/publications/acute-hospital-activity-and-nhs-beds-information-annual/">recent annual publication</a>. \r\n\r\nThe date of the next release can be found on our list of forthcoming publications https://beta.isdscotland.org/forthcoming-publications/\r\n</p>
 organization: Public Health Scotland